nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 # Bioinformatics Laboratory 4
 >You will need a Unix Command Terminal or PuTTY interface to complete this laboratory.

-## Preparing ddRADseq data for processing using Stacks
+## Preparing raw ddRADseq data for processing using Stacks

 <details>
   <summary>Click to expand content!</summary>